gary-kupferle/docker-cheatsheet/README.md

 docker compose stop

 # Stop and remove containers (default compose.yaml)
-# Removes containers, but not volumes
+# Removes containers, but not volumes or images by default (flags exist, see next)
 docker compose down

 # Stop containers and remove everything from the compose.yaml specs